 First-Line Supervisor / Manager of Production and Operating Workers Salary

-Production & Operating Managers in the United States can expect wages of $55K annually on average.
-In the world of Production & Operating Managers, overall cash allowance can occasionally include more than $8K from bonuses and, in some exceptional cases, $5K from profit sharing, causing incomes to vary widely between $27K and $76K.
-Geography is the main element affecting pay for this group — career duration and the particular employer are driving factors as well.
-Slightly more than a fifth of professionals in this line of work do not receive benefits; however, a strong majority report medical coverage and a majority claim dental coverage as well.
-Most workers in this position report high levels of job satisfaction.
+For Production & Operating Managers, yearly average wages total $56K annually.
+In the world of Production & Operating Managers, overall cash allowance can occasionally include more than $9K from bonuses and, in some exceptional cases, $6K from profit sharing, causing incomes to vary widely between $28K and $77K.
+Residence is the biggest factor affecting pay for this group, followed by career length and the specific company.
+Some workers in this field — slightly less than a fourth — are not awarded benefits.
+Medical coverage is reported by a strong majority and dental plans are enjoyed by more than half.
+For the most part, Production & Operating Managers enjoy their work and report high levels of job satisfaction.
 Male Production & Operating Managers are far more common among survey respondents than their female counterparts, who typically comprise less than one-third of the field.
-The information for this snapshot was generated by responses to the PayScale salary survey.
+This overview is based on answers to PayScale's salary questionnaire.

 Job Description for First-Line Supervisor / Manager of Production and Operating Workers